CCN-Support/CCN_Wiki/docs/source/mri.rst

 `OptoACTIVE II <https://www.optoacoustics.com/medical/optoactive-slender>`_ slim, over-the-ear headphones with an active noise cancellation (ANC) feature.

-Please use the sanitary headphone covers located in the middle cabinet inside the scanner room.
-Do not clean the headphones with the wipes.
+Please do not clean the headphones with the wipes.
+Use the sanitary headphone covers located in the middle cabinet inside the scanner room.
 Commercial cleaning products will cause the material to degrade and crack over time.
-We will then have to repair the headphones with electrical tape or replace them.

 Noise Cancellation Setup
 ^^^^^^^^^^^^^^^^^^^^^^^^